Shelburne Muskies

-The Shelburne Muskies were a men's senior hockey team based out of Shelburne, Ontario, Canada.
-They played in the Western Ontario Athletic Association Senior Hockey League.
+The Shelburne Muskies are a men's senior "AA" ice hockey team based in Shelburne, Ontario, Canada.
+They play in the Ontario Elite Hockey League (OEHL) and host home games at the Centre Dufferin Recreation Complex.

+Founded c.
+1935, the team historically played in the Western Ontario Athletic Association (WOAA) Senior Hockey League.
 In the summer of 2023 ten of the twelve existing teams voted to leave WOAA Senior Hockey League and reform under the umbrella of the Ontario Hockey Association.

-With the move to the OHA, the league rebranded as the Ontario Elite Hockey League and added two new teams.
-Shelburne chose to take a year off.
+Shelburne sat out for two seasons and returned as an OEHL expansion team for the 2025–26 season.

 Championships

 In 1982, the Muskies won their eighth COHL title since 1935.
 Their seventh came in 1972.

 The Shelburne Muskies have won one championship, in 1997–98 when they were crowned WOAA Sr. "A" champions.
 Head coach was Barry Trood and assistant coach was Mark Taylor, trainers Sue Snider and Charmaine Archbold.
 The Muskies faced off against the Arthur Tigers in the first round, defeating them 4 games to 2.
 In the semifinals the first-place Muskies in the North played another tough series against the second-place Wiarton Redmen with the Muskies once again coming out on top, winning that series in six games including game 6 in Wiarton.

 The final had the Muskies playing a best-of-five series against the south champion "Clinton Radars".
 The Muskies took the championship 3 games to 0 including what was one of the best goaltending performances by two goaltenders ever in the Shelburne arena in game 3.
 Ron Webster managed to stone the Radars through near 6 periods of hockey in game 3 as the Muskies won the championship with a 1-0 double-overtime win.
 Over 130 shots were fired combined before defenceman Scruton scored in the second O/T period.
 Mike Murray was the captain of the team and the championship was dedicated to late longtime Muskies booster Clarence "Fleet" White.